-Check your patching is up to date
+1 Check your patching is up to date

-Make sure your servers, PCs, laptops and mobile devices are patched and up to date.
-This should include all applications as well as OS and firmware.
+Make sure your servers, PCs, laptops and mobile devices are running supported firmware, OS and applications, and are patched and up to date.
 It's a good idea to use a patch management solution and turn on automatic updates where possible.